-Thomas Tyrrell reads Peter Stevenson’s The Moon-Eyed People, a collection of folk tales from Welsh America.
+Thomas Tyrrell reads and reviews Peter Stevenson’s The Moon-Eyed People, an intriguing collection of folk tales from Welsh America.

 Folk story collections have usually been national affairs, even since the Brothers Grimm kicked off the trend way back in 1812 with their collection of Germanic folk tales.
 There’s something genuinely intriguing and transgressive in Peter Stevenson’s collection of Welsh-American folk stories, with the potential to show us how stories cross borders, and how different narrative spring out of the same primordial source.
 There’s also a certain amount of risk: in these sensitive times, you could be hit with charges of appropriation from both sides of the fence.